oehpp94/GettingAndCleaningDataAssignment/CodeBook.md

     c) Column combinding all variable sets into one
         - fullDataSet: (dataframe, 10299 obs, 563 variables)

-2. Extract only the measurements on the mean and standard deviation for each measurement Scripts under this description the perform second task of the assignment by:
+Extract only the measurements on the mean and standard deviation for each measurement:

+Scripts under this description the perform the second task of the assignment by:

     a) Extracting a list of the features-originated column names that contained 'mean' or 'std'
         - meanAndstdCols (factor, 477 levels, 68 length)
     b) Adding this extracted list and the 'subject' and 'activity' variables to create the final list of all desired columns